sjl-sjtu/CLHLS/README.md

 * dynamic-DeepHit (a deep survival model)
 * marginal structural Cox model for longitudinal causal inference

+You can find a detailed explication of these methods in the Methodology Appendix of the article.

 ### Reference
 [1] Sun, J., Deng, L., Li, Q. et al. Dynamic relations between longitudinal morphological, behavioral, and emotional indicators and cognitive impairment: evidence from the Chinese Longitudinal Healthy Longevity Survey. *BMC Public Health* **24**, 3516 (2024). <https://doi.org/10.1186/s12889-024-21072-w>